Stromboli

 If you use a meat with a lot of moisture like ham or canadian bacon, drying it off with a paper towel to remove excess moisture before adding it to the stromboli will help.

-Another trick is to cook it on a preheat pizza stone so the bottom becomes nice and tricky.
+Another trick is to cook it on a preheated pizza stone so the bottom becomes nice and crispy.

 Did you make this?
 If you snap a photo, please be sure tag me on Instagram at @julieseatsandtreats or #julieseatsandtreats so I can see your yummy treat!